aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Deletes several rows.

+**Remarks**

 If the deleted range contains the top part(not whole) of the table(ListObject), the ranged could not be deleted and nothing will be done.It works as MS Excel.

 **Parameters:**
 | Parameter | Type | Description |